 Crassula subacaulis subsp. erosula (N.E.Br.)
 Toelken

-Crassula erosula (basionym), Crassula inamoena, Crassula rauhii, Globulea erosula
+Crassula erosula, Crassula inamoena, Crassula rauhii, Globulea erosula

-Crassula subacaulis subsp. erosula is an erect, sparingly branched, perennial succulent that forms dense spreading clusters up to 1 feet (30 cm) tall.
-The leaves are green to reddish, oblong-elliptic, spreading to ascending, glabrous or hairy.
-The flowers are cream to yellowish and appear in spring.
+Crassula subacaulis subsp. erosula is a sparingly branched succulent that forms dense spreading clusters.
+It grows up to 1 foot (30 cm) tall.
+The stems are erect and bear oblong-elliptic, glabrous or hairy, green to reddish leaves.
+Flowers are cream to yellowish and appear in spring.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).